 Summary

-There do not seem to be any easy answers for parents of premature babies on the wisdom of adding bovine fortifiers to human milk, other than a general consensus that babies over a certain size do not need them.
-There seem to be many documented risks associated with the practice.
+There is a general consensus that breast milk is the best form of nutrition for premature babies.
+Babies over a certain size do not need human milk fortifiers since there are a number of documented risks associated with these supplements.
 Each baby will need special nutritional evaluation on a case by case basis by their Neonatal Intensive Care Unit (NICU).
 More research is needed.